Aarhus University Seal

 What is citizen science?

-Citizen science (CS) is another way of conducting open science, and is a research approach which is becoming increasingly widespread.
-In CS projects volunteers are actively involved in the research process, for example by collecting samples or identifying objects.
+Citizen science is another way of conducting open science, and is a research approach, which is becoming increasingly widespread.
+Citizen science can be described as projects, where volunteers are actively involved in research projects, which generate new science or increasing understanding.

 By involving volunteers in data collection, researchers can access much larger volumes of data than they can procure on their own.
 Citizens can exert a greater influence on which research questions should be prioritised.
-Volunteers will feel personally involved in the topic of the project.
+Volunteers will often choose to participate from a personal interest in the project.

-Researchers from Aarhus University are involved in a number of CS projects, with new ones emerging all the time.
-List of Citizen Science projects at Aarhus University .
+Researchers from Aarhus University are involved in a number of Citizen Science projects, with new ones emerging all the time.

 Find out more